Yali (mythology)

-Yali (யாழி), also called Vyāla (व्याल), is a South Indian mythological creature, portrayed with the head and the body of a lion, the trunk and the tusks of an elephant, and sometimes bearing equine features.
+Yali (யாளி), also called Vyāla (व्याल), is a Hindu mythological creature, portrayed with the head and the body of a lion, the trunk and the tusks of an elephant, and sometimes bearing equine features.
 Images of the creature occur in many South Indian temples, often sculpted onto the pillars.
 There also exist variations of the creature, with it possessing the appendages of other beasts.
 It has sometimes been described as a leogryph (part-lion and part-griffin), with some bird-like features, with the trunk referred to as a proboscis.

 Karuna Sagar Behera writes of the virala, or vidala in terms of a "mythical monster used [...] as a sculptural and architectural motif, the representation of vidala is of various types, e.g. gaja-vidala, nara-vidala, etc."

 Iconography

 Descriptions of, and references to, yalis are ancient, but they became prominent in South Indian sculptures in the 16th century.
 Yalis were described to be more powerful than the lion, the tiger, or the elephant.
 In its iconography, the yali has a cat-like body, but the head of a lion with the tusks of an elephant (gaja), and the tail of a serpent.
 Sometimes, they have been shown standing on the back of a makara, another mythical creature and considered to be the vahana of Budha (Mercury).
 Some images look like three-dimensional representation of yalis.
 Images or icons have been found on the entrance walls of the temples, and the graceful mythical lion is believed to protect and guard the temples and ways leading to the temple.
 They usually have the stylised body of a lion and the head of some other beast, most often an elephant (gaja-vyala).
 Other common examples are: the lion-headed (simha-vyala), horse- (ashva-vyala), human- (nir-vyala) and the dog-headed (shvana-vyala) ones.